q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

         self.ssize = ssize
         self.sregion = ()
 ```
-* Canvas is initialized with background color.
+* Canvas is initialized with the background color.
 * Current window must include the pointer and the real canvas.

-### Method: Update Window
+### Method: Update the Window
-A method which performs draw/erase/move on canvas and shows pointer.
+A method that performs draw/erase/move on canvas and shows a pointer.
 ```python
     def update_window(self, mode, pointer=(400, 100)):
         """